Edward Lear: San Remo and death

 Battledore & Shuttlecock Derry down Derry Dumps", which he based on Aldiborontiphoskyphorniostikos.

-After a long decline in his health, Lear died at his villa in 1888 of heart disease, from which he had suffered since at least 1870.
+After a long decline in his health, Lear died at his villa in 1888 of heart disease, which he had since at least 1870.
 Lear's funeral was described as a sad, lonely affair by the wife of Dr. Hassall, Lear's physician, none of Lear's many lifelong friends being able to attend.

 Lear is buried in the Cemetery Foce in San Remo.
 On his headstone are inscribed these lines about Mount Tomohrit (in Albania) from Tennyson's poem To E.L.
 [Edward Lear], On His Travels in Greece:

 The centenary of his death was marked in Britain with a set of Royal Mail stamps in 1988 and an exhibition at the Royal Academy.
 Lear's birthplace area is now marked with a plaque at Bowman's Mews, Islington, in London, and his bicentenary during 2012 was celebrated with a variety of events, exhibitions and lectures in venues across the world including an International Owl and Pussycat Day on his birth anniversary.